arjunsavel/cortecs/paper/paper.md

 that decreasing the amount of memory consumed by opacity data would strongly decrease the total amount of memory consumed by the radiative transfer calculation.

-The key to the solution is redundancy: While the wavelength dependence of opacity is sharp for many gases, the temperature and pressure dependencies are generally smooth and similar across wavelengths (cite a bunch of opacity papers).
+One solution is to isolate redundancy: While the wavelength dependence of opacity is sharp for many gases, the temperature and pressure dependencies are generally smooth and similar across wavelengths [e.g.,
+@barber2014exomol; @coles2019exomol; @polyansky2018exomol].
 This feature implies that the opacity data should be compressible without significant loss of accuracy at the spectrum level.

 # Methods
-`cortecs` seeks to compress redundant information by representing opacity not as the values themselves but as fits to the values.
+`cortecs` seeks to compress redundant information by representing opacity data not as the opacity itself but as fits to the opacity.
 We provide three methods of increasing complexity (and flexibility) for compressing and decompressing opacity: polynomial-fitting, principal components analysis (PCA; e.g., @jolliffe2016principal) and neural networks (e.g., @alzubaidi2021review).
-Each compression method is paired with a decompression method that can be used to evaluate opacity values.
-These decompression methods are tailored for usage on GPUs and are accelerated with the `JAX` code transformation framework [@jax2018github].
+Each compression method is paired with a decompression method for evaluating opacity as a function of temperature, pressure, and wavelength.
+These decompression methods are tailored for GPUs and are accelerated with the `JAX` code transformation framework [@jax2018github].

 In addition to these compression/decompression methods, `cortecs` provides utility scripts for working with large opacity files.
 For instance, `cortecs` can convert opacity files between popular formats, "chunk" opacity files for parallel computations across CPUs, and add overlap between chunked files for calculations that include Doppler shifts.

-# Example: High-resolution retrieval of WASP-77Ab?
+# Benchmark: High-resolution retrieval of WASP-77Ab
-As a proof of concept, we run a parameter inference code (a "retrieval") on the thermal emission spectrum of the fiducial hot Jupiter WASP-77Ab [@line:2021; @mansfield2022confirmation; @august2023confirmation] with `cortecs`-compressed opacity.
-The retrieval pairs PyMultiNest [@buchner2014x] sampling with the CHIMERA radiative transfer code [@line2013systematic].
+As a proof of concept, we perform a parameter inference exercise (a "retrieval"; @madhusudhan2009temperature) on the high-resolution thermal emission spectrum of the fiducial hot Jupiter WASP-77Ab [@line:2021; @mansfield2022confirmation; @august2023confirmation] as observed at IGRINS.
+The retrieval pairs `PyMultiNest` [@buchner2014x] sampling with the `CHIMERA` radiative transfer code [@line2013systematic].
 For this experiment, we use the PCA-based compression scheme implemented in `cortecs`.

-We find that our compressed-opacity retrieval yields posterior distributions (as plotted by the `corner` package; @corner) and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity  \autoref{fig:corner}.
+Using `cortecs`, we compress the input opacity files by a factor of 13.
+Importantly, we find that our compressed-opacity retrieval yields posterior distributions (as plotted by the `corner` package; @corner) and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity (\autoref{fig:corner}).
 The results from this exercise indicate that our compression/decompression scheme is accurate enough to be used in high-resolution retrievals.

-![The posterior distributions for our baseline WASP-77A retrieval (teal). and our retrieval using opacities compressed by `cortecs` (gold). \label{fig:corner}](pca_compress.png)
+![The posterior distributions for our baseline WASP-77A retrieval (teal) and our retrieval using opacities compressed by `cortecs` (gold). \label{fig:corner}](pca_compress.png)